 Legacy Gold is founded on a culture of supporting and helping others.

-Key to these responsibilities is the training and promotion of the Company Marketing System, which comprises the sharing of links to the Consultant's website / 3 video presentations, which are the primary elements in the development of a Legacy Gold Business.
+Key to these responsibilities is the training and promotion of the Company Marketing System, which comprises the sharing of links to the Consultant's website / video presentations, which are the primary elements in the development of a Legacy Gold Network Franchise.

 2.2 Every person has the right to choose his/her own sponsor.
 If two Consultants should claim to be the sponsor of the same new Consultant, the Company shall regard the first application received by the corporate home office as controlling.